dkim26/Daniel-Kim-Portfolio/essays/Finale.md

 ---
 layout: essay
 type: essay
-title: "The Finale of my Journey in this class"
+title: "The Finale of my Journey in this Class"
 # All dates must be YYYY-MM-DD format!
 date: 2023-05-03
 published: true